-Vibrant colors, crazy patterns, and feathered hairstyles – the distinctiveness of the 80s trends can’t be overlooked.
+Vibrant colors, crazy patterns, and feathered hairstyles – the distinctiveness of the 80s graphic design trends can’t be overlooked.
 To say that someone “has an 80s style” instantly conjures up specific visuals.
 Its fashions and designs were heavily infiltrating themselves into pop culture and advertisement.
 The 80’s era set the trend for bright colors, graphic patterns, and geometric shapes.

 Starting with the Memphis design movement, led by Italian architect, designer, and photographer Ettore Sottsass, the 80s postmodern design style was established and has remained in many of the works we see today.
 Unsurprisingly, many designers still recall their influential characteristics and continue to enthusiastically reach out to them.